Famous Birthdays·April 16·Antonio Starabba, Marchese di Rudinì

 Biography

-Antonio Starabba, the Marquess of Rudinì, was a paradox: a southern Italian aristocrat from Palermo who rose to lead a unified Italy dominated by northern interests.
-A staunch conservative, his political career was a reaction to the expansive and often chaotic governments of the Left.
-He served twice as Prime Minister in the 1890s, a decade of profound social strain.
-His first term was brief, but his second, from 1896 to 1898, was marked by crisis.
-He inherited the disastrous aftermath of the Battle of Adwa in Ethiopia, which ended Italian colonial dreams in East Africa, and a country seething with economic discontent.
-Rudinì's response was rigidly financial and authoritarian.
+Antonio Starabba, the Marquess of Rudinì, served twice as Italy's Prime Minister in the 1890s, inheriting the disastrous aftermath of the Battle of Adwa.
+A southern Italian aristocrat from Palermo, he led a unified Italy dominated by northern interests.
+His second term, from 1896 to 1898, was marked by crisis.
 He imposed severe austerity to balance the budget, cutting military and social spending.
-When protests erupted over bread prices, particularly in Milan in 1898, his government responded with brutal military force in the so-called 'Fatti di Maggio' (May Events).
-This repression ultimately led to his fall, cementing his legacy as a defender of order and fiscal rigor, regardless of the human cost.
+When protests erupted over bread prices in Milan in 1898, his government responded with brutal military force in the 'Fatti di Maggio'.
+This repression led to his fall.
+He is remembered as a defender of order and fiscal rigor, regardless of the human cost.

 #1 When Antonio Was Born